About the Species

 - Prohibition on spears, hooks, piercing devices, explosives, or poisons to harvest spiny lobster.

 - Prohibition on the use of gillnets and trammel nets in federal waters to harvest spiny lobster.

-- Traps, pots, buoys, and boats should be identified and marked and non-wooden traps must have biodegradable escape panels.
+- Traps, pots, buoys, and boats should be identified and marked and all traps must have biodegradable escape panels.

 - Fishermen may not bring egg-bearing female lobsters aboard a vessel (they may be kept in pots or traps until the eggs are shed).

 - Spiny lobsters must be whole when they are brought to port.

 - In 2019, landings of Caribbean spiny lobster in the Gulf of Mexico and South Atlantic totaled more than 4.1 million pounds and were valued at more than $32 million, according to the NOAA Fisheries commercial fishing landings database.

 - Commercial fishermen harvest spiny lobsters either by diving, bullynetting, or using wooden, plastic, or metal traps.

 - Bullynetting is conducted in shallow waters at night when lobster are foraging for food or migrating offshore.
 A vessel uses a spotlight to find the lobster and then uses a “bullynet” to harvest the lobster.

 - Buoys are attached to each trap, or if stringing a trap line, at each end of the trap line.
 Commercial traps are weighted with cement and must have a degradable escape panel to prevent “ghost fishing” (when a lost or abandoned trap continues to capture lobsters or other species).